sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Lemma 2 has no reference to juggling.
 It's a purely mathematical fact.
 Now that we're in familiar territory, you should try proving it yourself before you read my proof below.

-This is because math has one thing in common with juggling: for maximum enjoyment, you must try it yourself.
+> Mathematics shares one feature with juggling:
+> for maximum enjoyment, you have to try it yourself.
+> <footer>Joe Buhler and Ron Graham</footer>

 ### Easy part of the proof